nathan-gardner/SECON2023Robot/README.md

 The robot was rescoped throughout the year and just before the competition to be able to meet objective and once we know opponents capabilities at the competition.
 The final robot implemented was able to feed manatees and alligators the correct food chips, relocate ducks to the duck pond, and to push remaining items to the recycling areas.

-The team placed fourth out of thirty six schools in the competiton, which is the second best performance in Tennessee Tech history.
+The team placed fourth out of thirty six schools in the competition, which is the second best performance in Tennessee Tech history.
+The team sees this as a success considering the ordering setbacks experienced by all the Capstone teams during the Spring 2023 semester, and the scope changes that were necessary to meet deadlines for the competition.

 ## **Capabilities**